 People go on vacation, attend trainings/conferences, get sick, have medical/family emergencies, go on leave, and so on.

 Lack of personnel hits a smaller lab (like the one I worked at) especially hard.
 If someone resigns, the position isn’t filled right away (it can take months), and when it eventually is, someone has to train the new person, taking the trainer away from casework.

-Forensic scientists have other duties in addition to casework, such as meetings, court, presentations, instrument maintenance, audits, and trainings.
+Forensic scientist have other duties in addition to casework, such as meetings, court, presentations, instrument maintenance, audits, and trainings.

 Waiting on Submitter

-What Turnaround Time to Use for DNA Analysis in Your Books
+What Turnaround Time to Use for DNA Analysis in Your Crime Fiction Book

 Now that you know the different factors that can affect forensic DNA testing turnaround time, what timeframe should you use in your fiction books?